GoCardless Merchant Agreement

 GoCardless Client Account means a bank account held and operated by GoCardless with a reputable bank, where funds are held on trust for Merchants and separate from GoCardless’ operating funds.

-GoCardless Service means the service provided by GoCardless in relation to the provision of the GoCardless Account and the processing of Payment Orders, having the features specified and as set out on the GoCardless Site from time to time.
+GoCardless Service means the service provided by GoCardless in relation to the provision of the GoCardless Account and the processing of Payment Orders, relating to the GoCardless Service plan which you have selected from the options as set out at https://gocardless.com/pricing, and its replacement from time to time.

 GoCardless Site means GoCardless’ website at https://gocardless.com or such replacement website as may be notified to you from time to time.